 4.1 Classic Chicken Fried Rice

-Chicken fried rice is a beloved dish that transforms leftover rice into a flavorful meal.
+Chicken fried rice turns old rice into a new meal.

 - Ingredients: